rameshramiah/GCD_Course_Project/CodeBook.md

 **Overview**
 ------------

-This codebook provides additional information about the variables, data and transformations used for this project.
+This codebook provides additional information about the source data, transformations and variables used for this project.

 **Source Data**
 ---------------